TUM-DSE/sys-lab/README.md

 ## Course overview

-The computer systems lab is an advanced course, where the students work on an open-source project.
-The goal is to work on real systems in a project-oriented setting, where we work on practical computer systems in a laboratory setting to evaluate them, dissect them and reveal their internals, and modify them to add new features.

-Overall, the focus of this will be to learn the art of building computer systems by deploying, analyzing, reproducing, and breaking practical computer systems!
+The computer systems lab is an advanced course where the students will work on an open-source project.
+The students will work on practical and state-of-the-art computer systems to evaluate them, dissect them, reveal their internals, and modify them to add new features.
+Overall, the course focuses on learning the art of building computer systems by deploying, analyzing, reproducing, and breaking practical computer systems!

-The term computer systems covers a broad range of topics, including distributed systems, systems for machine learning/AI, systems security, large-scale data analytics systems, storage systems, operating systems, file-systems, databases, multicore architectures, synchronization/concurrency primitives, parallel systems, compiler-assisted systems, dependability, reliability, cloud/edge computing, IoT systems, etc. In short, we will focus on software systems that solve important practical problems!
+The term computer systems covers a broad range of topics, including distributed systems, systems for machine learning/AI, systems security, large-scale data analytics systems, storage systems, operating systems, file-systems, databases, multicore architectures, synchronization/concurrency primitives, parallel systems, compiler-assisted systems, dependability, reliability, cloud/edge computing, IoT systems, etc.  In short, we will focus on software systems that solve important practical problems.

 More specifically, the students will be given prominent open-source projects (research papers and associated open-source code) covering the aforementioned areas.
-The students (in a team of 3-4 students) accomplish the following primary tasks, with the mentorship of a researcher from our chair:
+The students (in a team of 4 students) accomplish the following primary tasks, with the mentorship of a researcher from our chair:

 - **Stage 1:** Deployment and evaluation — Understand the system and associated open-source code.
 Analyze the source code of the system, deploy, and exercise it using real-life workloads.
 - **Stage 2:** Build and contribution — Implementing additional feature(s) and demonstrating its effectiveness.
 The students are encouraged to contribute to the project by creating a pull request to get their feature(s) merged into the open-source project.